Frequently Asked Questions (FAQ)

 Are awards presented to children?

-All registered athletes who compete at Centre Championships will receive a trophy at trophy day at the end of the season.
+All registered athletes who compete at Centre Championships and who meet eligibility requirements will receive a trophy at our trophy day at the end of the season.
 There are also other awards for most improved in each age group, age champion as well as other specialty awards.
 Additionally, there are awards from Little Athletics sponsors that can be achieved during the season, such as the McDonalds achievement award certificates.
 Please refer to our 'results' tab for further information.

 Do you offer coaching and training?